On Stochastic Partial Differential Equations and their applications to Derivative Pricing through a conditional Feynman-Kac formula: Numerical analysis

-Clearly the run times of the mixed Monte-Carlo / PDE method pale in comparison to the Full Monte-Carlo method.
-However, the advantage of the mixed Monte-Carlo / PDE method is that as it is a PDE method, we obtain the price of the put option for various $S_0$ values (250 values in this case!).
-Of course, this is not to say that the mixed Monte-Carlo / PDE method's worth should be multiplied by 250.
-Indeed, in the Full Monte-Carlo method, one would do something a bit more clever than run the method 250 times to obtain prices for $250$ different values of $S_0$.
-Regardless, it is clear that it is not sensible to directly compare the run times of these two methods.

-As for the errors themselves, there is nothing particularly out of the ordinary here, and the results mostly speak for themselves.
-The Full Monte-Carlo results in \Cref{table:IGaimpvolsFullMC} are standard and require no further investigation.
-For the mixed Monte-Carlo / PDE method results in \Cref{table:IGaimpvolsSP}, it seems to have an unpredictable error for \#Steps/day = 0.5, meaning that the absolute error is not decreasing very monotonically as the number of paths increase.
-However, it starts to mostly settle down for \#Steps/day = 1, 2.
+As mentioned above, it is difficult to compare the errors between the two methods as their number of time-steps per day and paths do not have a direct correspondance.
+However, we have selected them as best as we believe possible in order to draw a fair comparison.
+The Full Monte-Carlo errors in \Cref{table:IGaimpvolsFullMC} are standard and require no further investigation.
+For the mixed Monte-Carlo PDE method results in \Cref{table:IGaimpvolsSP}, the absolute errors and standard errors are at most approximately 10 basis points, which is more than sufficient in application.
+One thing to note is that it seems to have an unpredictable error for \#Steps/day = 0.5, meaning that the absolute error is not decreasing very monotonically as the number of paths increase.
+However, it starts to settle down for \#Steps/day = 1, 2.
 It seems logical to attribute this consistency to the PDE solver being sufficiently accurate on these finer time grids.